 The Clearing, Depository and Settlement Center (CDS) is an integral department of the Palestine Exchange (PEX), which is registered as a public shareholding company.
 Being a central depository for the safe keeping and maintaining of securities on behalf of issuing companies, CDS plays a vital role in complementing capital markets institutions.
 It seeks to deepen and strengthen this role by helping to attract investors and investment institutions from Palestine and abroad.

 To consolidate its mission of serving shareholders, investors and stakeholders, CDS provides a reliable, safe, competent and easy to use infrastructure, in line with international standards.
 This enables it to clear, settle and transfer ownership of securities, thus enhancing the effectiveness of the Exchange.
 This infrastructure will also render the services provided for investors more compatible with their wishes and expectations.
-Since the executed transactions in the trading system appear on the CDS system of the PX within thirty seconds, CDS is an integral feature of the PEX trading system.
+Since the executed transactions in the trading system appear on the CDS system of the PEX immediately, CDS is an integral feature of the PEX trading system.

 Objectives and General Tasks:

 1. Replacing paper-based environment to e-environment, and managing shareholders’ registries through electronic book entries.

 2. Defining the public shareholding companies on the CDS system as to provide communication between the trading system and the CDS system through which all transactions resulting from the trading transactions appear.